worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

     return redirect(url_for("index"))
 ```

 In this function, we get the user's email, and pass it to a function we will define in `lib/tasks.py`.
-As this function will be a [Celery Task](https://docs.celeryproject.org/en/stable/userguide/tasks.html) rather than a conventional function, we must call it with `.delay()`, a function in [Celery's task-calling API](https://docs.celeryproject.org/en/stable/userguide/calling.html).
+As this function will be a [Celery task](https://docs.celeryproject.org/en/stable/userguide/tasks.html) rather than a conventional function, we must call it with `.delay()`, a function in [Celery's task-calling API](https://docs.celeryproject.org/en/stable/userguide/calling.html).

 Let's implement this task now.
-Open `lib/tasks.py` now, and modify it to resemble the code below:
+Open `lib/tasks.py` and modify it as follows:

 ```python
 import requests, os